jupegarnica/garn-validator/README.md

         y: 1,
       };
       expect(hasErrors(schema1, schema2)(obj)).toEqual([
-        new TypeError("on path /x value true do not match type Number"), new TypeError("on path /y value 1 do not match type Boolean"), new TypeError("on path /z value undefined do not match type Function"), ]);
+        new TypeValidationError("on path /x value true do not match constructor Number"), new TypeValidationError("on path /y value 1 do not match constructor Boolean"), new TypeValidationError("on path /z value undefined do not match constructor Function"), ]);
     });
   });